Language Varieties of Italy: Technology Challenges and Opportunities: Language Varieties of Italy and NLP

-Besides traditional NLP research, a number of resources have been produced for plurilingualism areas of Italy where South Tyrolean is spoken, such as a multilingual corpus of computer-mediated communication~\citep{frey-etal-2016-didi}, and a longitudinal trilingual corpus of young learners~\citep{glaznieks-etal-2022-leonide}.
-Preliminary efforts such as a morphosyntactic specification for Resian~\citep{erjavec-2017-multext}, a lexical database for Sardinian, Gallurese and Sassarese~\citep{angioni-etal-2018-sardanet}, and a tagset for Cimbrian varieties~\citep{agosti-etal-2012-curated} have also been carried out.
-There also exist a few cultural institutes that have developed tools and corpora for specific varieties; however, most of them are not publicly available or can only be interrogated online.
+A number of resources have been produced for plurilingualism areas of Italy where South Tyrolean is spoken, such as a multilingual corpus of computer-mediated communication~\citep{frey-etal-2016-didi}, and a longitudinal trilingual corpus of young learners~\citep{glaznieks-etal-2022-leonide}.
+Preliminary efforts such as a morphosyntactic specification for Resian~\citep{erjavec-2017-multext}, a lexical database for Sardinian, Gallurese and Sassarese~\citep{angioni-etal-2018-sardanet2}, and a tagset for Cimbrian varieties~\citep{agosti-etal-2012-curated} have also been carried out.
+There also exist a few cultural institutes that have developed tools and resources that can be interrogated online, e.g., Micurá de Rü\footnote{\url{https://www.micura.it/}} (Ladin) and Kulturinstitut Lusérn\footnote{\url{https://www.istitutocimbro.it/}} (Cimbrian), \emph{inter alia}.